lawrennd/old_talks/_uq/includes/mountain-car-multi-fidelity-introduction.md

 \notes{In some scenarios we have simulators of the same environment that have different fidelities, that is that reflect with different level of accuracy the dynamics of the real world.
-Running simulations of the different fidelities also have a different cost: hight fidelity simulations are more expensive the cheaper ones.
-If we have access to these simulators we can combine high and low fidelity simulations under the same model.
+Running simulations of the different fidelities also have a different cost: high-fidelity simulations are typically more expensive the low-fidelity.
+If we have access to these simulators, we can combine high and low-fidelity simulations under the same model.

-So let's assume that we have two simulators of the mountain car dynamics, one of high fidelity (the one we have used) and another one of low fidelity.
+So, let's assume that we have two simulators of the mountain car dynamics, one of high fidelity (the one we have used) and another one of low fidelity.
 The traditional approach to this form of multi-fidelity emulation is to assume that}
 $$
-\mappingFunction_i\left(\inputVector\right) = \rho\mappingFunction_{i-1}\left(\inputVector\right) + \delta_i\left(\inputVector \right)
+\mappingFunction_i\left(\inputVector\right) = \rho\mappingFunction_{i-1}\left(\inputVector\right) + \delta_i\left(\inputVector \right),
 $$
 \notes{where $\mappingFunction_{i-1}\left(\inputVector\right)$ is a
-low fidelity simulation of the problem of interest and
+low-fidelity simulation of the problem of interest and
 $\mappingFunction_i\left(\inputVector\right)$ is a higher fidelity simulation.
 The function $\delta_i\left(\inputVector \right)$ represents the difference between the lower and higher fidelity